 Embracing the site's historic nursery usage while providing the City of Lake Forest with a signature mixed-use community, the Nakase Property establishes a unique sense of place within the City it resides.
 Mirroring the articulated rows of green houses, and lines of trees and shrubs that defined the historical nursery landscape of the site, the Nakase Property is adorned with tree-lined streets and cultivated plantings.
-Throughout the community, an extensive trail system extends through the residential neighborhoods to interconnect neighborhood parks, open space, the Serrano Creek habitat restoration area, and an elementary school-site with convenient access for neighborhood students and nearby residents.
+Throughout the community, an extensive trail system extends through the residential neighborhoods to interconnect neighborhood parks, open space, and the Serrano Creek habitat restoration area.
 At its heart, the community features an expansive 4.8-acre Central Park for public use and a private Community Clubhouse.
 Additionally, the Nakase Property provides 3.59 acres of neighborhood park and 2.62 acres of neighborhood mini-parks.